top of page

 She is a historical and archaeological consultant who combines law, history, oral history, archaeology, geography, and material culture to define nineteenth century African American cultural landscapes and its relationship to escape from slavery.
 She often works at the sometimes contentious interface between the public and scholars, professionals and municipalities.

 She has physically walked historic landscapes from New Hampshire to Missouri to Canada.
-Her first book Free Black Communities and the Underground Railroad: The Geography of Resistance was published by the University of Illinois Press.
+Her latest book, Apostle of Liberation: AME Bishop Paul Quinn and the Underground Railroad, published by Rowman & Littlefield, traces Quinn's life from his birth in Belize in Honduras to his Underground Railroad journeys across the United States and Canada.
+Her first book Free Black Communities and the Underground Railroad: The Geography of Resistance, published by the University of Illinois Press, looked at Black communities and their relationship to the Underground Railroad.
+In 2023, The Maryland Historical Trust awarded LaRoche The Calvert Prize for her outstanding work in Historical Preservation.
 In 2011, The Society for Historical Archaeology awarded LaRoche the John L. Cotter Award for her exemplary work in bringing a multidisciplinary approach to the study of African American archaeology.

 Dr. LaRoche is an associate research professor in Historic Preservation in the School of Architecture, Planning and Preservation at the University of Maryland, College Park.
 She lectures on a wide range of historical topics; her work has taken her across the country, from New England to the banks of the Mississippi River and beyond.
 She has consulted for the Smithsonian's National Museum of African American History and Culture, the National Park Service, the National Forest Service, the African Meeting House in Boston and Nantucket, and a number of other historical sites and projects.
 She worked as an archaeological conservator for the African Burial Ground Project in New York City where she was responsible for conserving the grave goods from the burials.